RTUITLab/Energomach-Hack-2021-RealityGang-ML/README.md

-# ML Servise for GISP
+# ML Service for GISP

 ## Installation
 ```